Babiana is a large genus in the family Iridaceae from southern Africa. Species r-si are found on this page.

 Babiana sambucina ssp. longibracteata (G.J.Lewis) Goldblatt & J.C.Manning grows on sandy ground in the Bokkeveld Mountains in the Northern Cape.
 Leaves are linear and hairy, 2 to 6 mm wide with long silky hairs.
 The flowers have a 40-55 mm long perianth tube, hollow to the base.
 It usually is found growing singly in sandy ground.

 Babiana scariosa G.J.Lewis grows on dry sandstone or clay in fynbos or karroid scrub from the Bokkeveld Mountains in the northwest Cape to the western Little Karoo.
-It flowers August to September.
+It flowers from August to September.
 It has linear-lanceolate, pleated leaves and blue to mauve flowers with white to pale yellow markings on the lower tepals.
 The lower tepals are clawed and united.
-The first photo taken by Alan Horstmann and the second by Cameron McMaster in the Hex River Pass.
+The first photo was taken by Alan Horstmann and the second by Cameron McMaster in the Hex River Pass.

 Babiana secunda (Thunb.)
 Ker Gawl. grows on clay flats and lower slopes in renosterveld in the southwest Cape.
 It grows from 15 to 35 cm high and is later flowering (October to November).
 Flowers are blue with yellow or white markings.
 This species is one of four species that has inverted flowers.
 The spike is inclined and the flowers face upward and the dorsal tepal and the unilateral stamens face the spike apex.
 The stamens and pollen of this species are supposed to be yellow and that is not the case in the photos below.
 The first photo was taken by Audrey Cain.
 The next three photos were taken by Mary Sue Ittner of plants she purchased as this species, but could be something else.
 Whatever it is, it has been a satisfactory plant, growing and blooming well for a number of years.
-See also Babiana inclinata which also has inclined flowers, but has anthers and pollen that are white, or purple or lilac.
+See also Babiana inclinata which also has inclined flowers, but has anthers and pollen that are white, purple, or lilac.